Rosewool Insulation Refractory Co.,Ltd.

 2. Moisture Resistance: Prevent Condensation & Mold

-Rock wool is inherently hydrophobic, meaning it repels water.
+rock wool is inherently hydrophobic, meaning it repels water.
 The aluminum foil layer adds an extra defense against:

 • Humidity: Foil prevents moisture absorption, reducing the risk of condensation in high-humidity areas like basements or bathrooms.